viewthespace/rubyxls/README.md

 # Rubyxls

 Generate XLS files using ruby.
-Rubyxls provides a simple DSL :o express anything from simple ruby strings to complex Active Record models.
+Rubyxls provides a simple DSL to express anything from simple ruby strings to complex Active Record models.
 Support for multi-sheet workbooks, chart generation, and formula based cells included.

 **This would not have been possible without the hard work of the Axlsx team.
 Thanks for creating the foundation